mntno/obsidian-come-down/README.md

 # Come Down

-An Obsidian plugin for caching embedded external images.
+An Obsidian plugin that caches embedded external images to your local machine.